-- Whisk together flour, baking powder, baking soda, salt, and sugar in a medium bowl.
+- Whisk together flour, whole wheat flour, baking powder, baking soda, salt, and sugar in a medium bowl.
 In a separate bowl, whisk together eggs, buttermilk, and melted butter.

 - Pour wet ingredients into the flour mixture and whisk just until combined – lumps are ok, don't over beat this.

 - Heat griddle or sauté pan and grease lightly with butter or oil.
 Add about ½ - 1 cup of batter to preheated pan – add any desired flavorings here.

 - The pancake is ready to flip when there are bubbles on top and the edges look slightly dry, about 2-3 minutes.
 Flip and cook another minute or two.
 Keep warm in the oven and repeat with remaining batter.